openshift/enhancements/enhancements/builds/entitlements.md

 The per namespace version would act as an override and take precedence over the global copy.

+NOTE: a user namespace option quite possibly will be more attractive to a general tekton implementation, as access to the openshift-config namespace is not a lower permission level sort of thing.
+In theory, the Build V2 controller may have similar privileges as the current build V1 controller, but we will have to monitor that situation with respect to features like this.

 ###### Host Injected Option

 `HostPath` volumes are already called out as a security concern in [volume mounted injections for builds](volume-secrets.md)